SODAVK/BW16-ARP-Scan/README.md

    - Open Serial Monitor (115200) and write "scan"

 # Note
-Android/ios in sleep mode, may not be dont detected TTL Scan may not work
+Android/ios in sleep mode, may not be dont detected <br>
+TTL Scan may not work <br>
 Code for educational purposes, good luck